chiragbaid7/Book-microservice/README.md

  - Used RabbitMQ as the Message-Broker to publish message from User Service to Email Service after which an email will be sent to the newly regsitered user.
  - User can filter books based on the likes or reads interactions.
- - Used Mongodb database for all three microservices.
+ - Implemented database using Mongodb for all three microservices.

 ## System Architecture